-- missing. - no leaf. - leaf extending less than halfway up into the coleoptile (see note 3). - leaf badly shredded or longitudinally split (see note 1). - if the first leaf has emerged at time of evaluation, seedling is abnormal if the coleoptile has any of the following defects together with damage to the first leaf (see note 2). - coleoptile split for more than one-third of the length from the tip. - coleoptile strongly bent over - coleoptile tip damaged or missing - coleoptile split at any location below the tip - if first leaf has not emerged at time of evaluation (see note 2). - tip of coleoptile damaged or missing - coleoptile split for more than one-third of the length from the tip - leaf protruding below the tip of the coleoptile. - thin, spindly, pale or watery. - deep open cracks in the mesocotyl.
+- missing. - no leaf. - leaf extending less than halfway up into the coleoptile (see note 3). - leaf badly shredded or longitudinally split (see note 1). - The following coleoptile defects together with a damaged first leaf (see note 2 and Fig 7) - coleoptile split for more than one-third of the length from the tip. - coleoptile strongly bent over - coleoptile tip damaged or missing - coleoptile split at any location below the tip - The following coleoptile defects when the first leaf has not emerged (see note 2). - tip of coleoptile damaged or missing - coleoptile split for more than one-third of the length from the tip - leaf protruding below the tip of the coleoptile. - thin, spindly, pale or watery. - deep open cracks in the mesocotyl.